-One of Tuck's signature courses is the Tuck Global Consultancy, which sends teams of students overseas for three weeks for a consulting project.
-The Center works with the TGC to develop consultancy projects with a social or environmental focus for nonprofit organizations, companies and NGOs around the world.
+One of Tuck's signature courses is OnSite Global Consulting, which sends teams of students overseas for three weeks for a consulting project.
+The Center works with OnSite to develop consultancy projects with a social or environmental focus for nonprofit organizations, companies and NGOs around the world.
 If you are interested in working with Tuck students, please contact Kerry Laufer.For more information »

 Tuck Student Consulting Services 2012 Poster Session

 Tuck Student Consulting Services (TSCS) is a student managed and staffed free consulting service for local nonprofit organizations, entrepreneurs, and small businesses.
 It provides students the opportunity to use their skills and give back to the community.
 The goal is to improve Tuck outreach in local communities, increase student understanding of nonprofit and small business issues, and broaden awareness of opportunities to volunteer while using business skills.
 If you are interested in working with Tuck students, please contact the TSCS student co-chairs.More on TSCS »